Giankarlinux/Giankarlinux/README.md

 ### My Tech Stack 🤖

-I fell in love with the Apple ecosystem, so there is that...
+I fell in love with the Google and Amazon ecosystem, so there is that...
 I use a wide range of technologies on my projects, including:

 <div>